 Define the key terms associated with each theory.
-Summary (use the questions on the left to help) What are their main beliefs about society?
+Summary (use the questions on the left to help) Marxism Capitalism What are their main beliefs about society?
 Do they believe that society is fair?
 Why/why not?
 Where did the perspective originate?
 What was the context?
-Communism Conflict theory What are their main beliefs about society?
+Communism Conflict theory

+Feminism Patriarchy What are their main beliefs about society?
 Do they believe that society is fair?
 Why/why not?
 Where did the perspective originate?
 What was the context?
-Double standards Conflict theory
+Double standards Conflict theory What are their main beliefs about society?
+Do they believe that society is fair?

-Functionalism Consensus theory

-What are their

-main beliefs

-about society?

-Do they

-believe that

-society is fair?
-Value consensus

 Why/why not?

-Where did the

-perspective

-originate?

-What was the Norms and values
+Where did the perspective originate?
+What was the context?
+Value consensus Norms and values

-context?
-Norms and values